 Figure 1.
 A.) Schematic side and top views of a QCM sensor.
-The QCM sensor is made of a quartz crystal disk, sandwiched between two metal electrodes.
-B.) The application of a voltage over the disk will make it deform.
+The QCM sensor consists of a quartz crystal disk, sandwiched between two metal electrodes.
+B.) Applying a voltage across the disk causes it to deform.
 The direction of the deformation depends on the sign of the applied voltage and the crystal cut.
-C.) When an alternating voltage is applied to the quartz crystal it will oscillate back and forth.
+C.) When an alternating voltage is applied to the quartz crystal it oscillates back and forth.

 f = n·υq/λ = n·υq/(2h) (1)

-Looking at this equation, we see that the thicker the disk, the lower the resonance frequency.
+Looking at eq.
+1, we see that the thicker the disk, the lower the resonance frequency.
 Therefore, information about the resonance frequency can reveal the disk thickness.
-Based on this, a relation was formulated by Günter Sauerbrey in 1959, the so called Sauerbrey equation.
+Based on this, a relation was formulated by Günter Sauerbrey in 1959, the so-called Sauerbrey equation.
 The relation says that if the sensor disk is loaded with a thin and rigid film of some other material, where the film is tightly coupled to the oscillating sensor, there is a proportional change in the sensor’s resonant frequency.
-I.e. as mass is added or removed from an oscillating sensor, there will be a corresponding frequency change.
+I.e. as mass is added or removed from an oscillating sensor, there will be a corresponding frequency change, Fig. 2.
 Mass or thickness changes can hence be revealed via measurements of the resonance frequency, and the QCM technology was born.

-To conclude, the QCM, which is a real-time, surface sensitive technique, monitors the change in mass or thickness of layers adhering to the surface of a quartz crystal.
+The Quartz Crystal Microbalance (QCM) is a highly sensitive, real-time technique that monitors changes in mass or thickness of layers adhering to the surface of a quartz crystal.
 This is achieved by measuring the change in resonance frequency of the quartz crystal upon excitation by a driving voltage.
+QCM is particularly useful for applications requiring precise monitoring of thin films and surface interactions, making it an indispensable tool in various scientific and industrial fields.

 Download the overview to read more about how QCM technology works